William Maunder Crocker

 William Maunder Crocker (born 1843 Devon, England – died 1899 Surrey, England) was an administrator in Borneo.

 Education

 Crocker was educated at a private school in Plymouth.

 Career

 In 1864, Crocker joined the Sarawak civil service, eventually deputising for the Rajah, although from 1870–1874 he was involved in business, operating a sago factory at Mukah.
 In 1887, he became Governor of British North Borneo, but only for a year.
-The present-day Crocker Range in Sabah, Borneo is named after him.
+The Crocker Range in Sabah, Borneo is now named after him.

 Personal life

-Born in South Tawton, on the N edge of Dartmoor; son of Emanuel, a tailor, and Susan.
-Married in London in 1878.
+William Maunder Crocker was born in South Tawton, on the north edge of Dartmoor, the son of Emanuel, a tailor, and Susan.
+He was married in London in 1878.
 He died in Surrey, England in 1899.